PaulStoffregen/PS2Keyboard/README.md

 ```
 Begin receiving keystrokes. `DataPin` and `IRQpin` are the pin numbers to which you connected the PS/2 keyboard's Data and Clock signals.

+On most Arduinos, the `IRQpin` must be a pin capable of being used with an interrupt (for example, the Arduino Uno only supports using pins 2 and 3 - INT0 and INT1 - for this purpose).
+If you use a non-interrupt pin for this, nothing will seem to happen.

 ```c++
 keyboard.available()
 ```